This identity, out of the one and into the one and with the one, is the source and fountainhead and breaking forth of glowing love. – Meister Eckhart

 Sermon Seventy Seven

-The angels are innumerable: no one can imagine their number, and for each one there is a heaven, one above the other.
-If the lowest angel dropped a splinter—as if one were to cut a splinter off a piece of wood—and if that were to fall down in time on to this Earth complete with the nobility it has of its true nature, all things on Earth would blossom and become fruitful.
+The angels are innumerable; no one can imagine their number, and for each one there is a heaven, one above the other.
+If the lowest angel dropped a splinter—as if one were to cut a splinter off a piece of wood—and if that were to fall down in time on to this earth complete with the nobility it has of its true nature, all things on earth would blossom and become fruitful.
 You can imagine, then, now noble the highest angel is.
-Now if we were to combine the nobility of all the angels that they possess by nature, and the nobility of all creatures that they have by nature, together with the nobility of the whole world, and if we wanted to bring all this into comparison with God, we would not find God that way, for before God it is worthless: it is all worthless, utterly worthless and less than worthless, for it is pure nothing.
+Now if we were to combine the nobility of all the angels which they possess by nature, and the nobility of all creatures which they have by nature, together with the nobility of the whole world, and if we wanted to bring all this into comparison with God, we would not find God that way, for before God it is worthless.
+It is all worthless, utterly worthless and less than worthless, for it is pure nothing.
 God is not to be found that way, but only in the One.

 Sermon Seventy Eight

 Dear children, I beg you to note one thing: I ask you for God’s sake, I beg you to do this for my sake and carefully mark my words.
-Regarding those who are thus in unity as I have described it, you must not suppose that because a master is free from ‘forms’ it would be better for his students if he were to depart from unity and remain among them.
-For him to depart from unity for the sake of his students would be wrong and might even be called heresy; for you should know that there, in the unity, there is neither Conrad nor Henry.
-I will tell you how I think of people: I try to forget myself and everyone and merge myself, for their sake, in unity.
+Regarding those who are thus in the unity as I have described it, you must not suppose that because a master is free from forms, that it would be better for his students if he departed from the unity and remained among them [i.e., among forms].
+For him to depart from the unity for the sake of his students would be wrong and might even be called heresy; for you should know that there, in the unity, there is neither Conrad nor Henry.
+I will tell you how I think of people: I try to forget myself and everyone and merge myself, for their sake, in the unity.
 May we abide in unity, so help us God.
 Amen.

 M. O’C. Walshe (1987).
 Meister Eckhart: Sermons and Treatises Vol. I & II.
 UK: Element Books Limited.